-- 1. Candidates for admission must have a baccalaureate degree in Civil Engineering or related field. - 2.
-Student should select one of the following concentrations at the time of application: - a. general Civil Engineering Concentration - b. structural Engineering Concentration - c. construction Engineering Management Concentration
+- 1. Candidates for admission must have a bachelor's degree in Civil Engineering or related field - 2.
+Student should select one of the following concentrations at the time of application: - a.
+General Civil Engineering Concentration - b.
+Structural Engineering Concentration - c.
+Construction Engineering Management Concentration